 How to Help Kids Build Confidence

 Children rely on caregivers to help them develop confidence.
-You can help boost a child’s self-confidence by mentoring and encouraging them on and off the playground
+If you’re wondering how you can boost your child’s confidence, start by mentoring and encouraging them on and off the playground.

 1. Praise Their Efforts and Minimize Criticism

 Praise is instrumental in building self-esteem — especially when you praise kids the right way.
 The best recognition is specific and focused on positive attitudes and efforts rather than just results.
 For example, you build a child’s confidence when you praise their perseverance at a task.
 By commending them for sticking with something — even if they failed — you’re letting kids know it’s okay not to be perfect and reinforcing the belief they can handle their setbacks.

 You should also offer praise at the correct times, which is when it will be meaningful.
 If you over-praise, you’ll risk sending the message that they cannot continue improving because they’re already perfect.